signature-opensource/CK-StObj/CK.Poco.Json/README.md

 If we want to preserve typings between C# and ECMASCript client, the client must support a dedicated type for byte, sbyte, short, ushort, float (single), etc.
 (these boxed numbers' main responsibility being to restrict the value to their domain definition).
 This can be considered overkill (and will deeply hurt front end developers!).
 Actually C# types are not expected on the client side.
-Most often, front end developers want a simple `number` whatever the C# counterpart is (byte, sbyte, etc.).
+Most often, front end developers want a simple `number` whatever the C#/Server counterpart is (byte, sbyte, etc.).

 This implies a kind of [type erasure](https://en.wikipedia.org/wiki/Type_erasure) that maps float, single, small integers up to the Int32 to `Number` and big